dwjoyce/pythonbook/Performing selection.rst

 1. Use the ``if`` statement to perform selection.
 It is given an expression to evaluate, and if true, it will then execute the statements below the ``if`` statement.

+2. Put a colon ``:`` at the end of the line containing the ``if``.

-2. Statements grouped together belonging to an ``if`` statement is called a block of code.
+3. Statements grouped together belonging to an ``if`` statement is called a block of code.
 It should be indented by 4 spaces, thus showing Python what code belongs to what test.

-3. To resume the program regardless of whether the test for the ``if`` statement was successful or not, then you should unindent your code (push it back to the left by 4 spaces).
+4. To resume the program regardless of whether the test for the ``if`` statement was successful or not, then you should unindent your code (push it back to the left by 4 spaces).

-4. Use the double equals operator ``==`` to test whether the left-hand side of the expression is equal to the right-hand side.
+5. Use the double equals operator ``==`` to test whether the left-hand side of the expression is equal to the right-hand side.
 Do not use the assignment operator ``=`` for this!